Zmeader/Sqlalchemy_Challenge/README.md

 # Sqlalchemy Overview

-The goal of this project/ repository is to create multiple histograms from a hawaii weather database and then create an API from said database in order for others to pull specific information such as the amount of rainfall for a day or range of days.
+The goal of this project/repository is to create multiple histograms from a Hawaii weather database and then create an API from said database.
+This is created for others to pull specific information such as the amount of rainfall for a day or range of days.
 See the steps below for each section of the related analysis and application.

 # Exploratory Precipitation Analysis